 Last but not least, usability testing is a firm favourite that has a long and prestigious history in UX research.
 Usability testing is nothing but the observation of users trying to carry out tasks with a product.
 The focus could be on a single processor be on a wider range.
 Usability tests produce certain results that lead to a certain action.
 Although it may seem hard for people to contradict decisions based on these tests; you can bring clients into usability testing as observers.
 This increases the enthusiasm for such testing and shows clearly why such testing adds value.

 Walkter Beacon Lab works on these techniques for better user experience.
-Now it’s your turn to consider these techniques and share with us if you find what other things a UX should take into account?
+Now it’s your turn to consider these techniques and please do comment if you find what other things a UX should take into account?
 You are also most welcome to our page and can share your experience of making a better user experience.